Archive for June, 2021

 Friday, June 11th, 2021

 A few years back I had the PTAC replaced in my bedroom.
 A PTAC, in case you don’t know, is a heating and cooling unit that hangs out under a window.
 Hotels have them.
+Contact an expert in air conditioning repair in Gainesville, FL if your hvac unit needs to be fixed or serviced.

 Unfortunately, they do not come in a variety of flavors and colors.
 They’re all pretty much the same.